Last Updated on

-I’ve been researching and treating chronic pancreatitis for decades, so I know firsthand what a complicated disease it is and how many questions and unknowns remain.
+I’ve been researching and treating chronic pancreatitis for decades, so I know firsthand what a complicated disease it is and how many unknowns remain.
 Answers are finally beginning to emerge, but the research is still very preliminary, underscoring how much more we need to learn.
 It has become increasingly clear that chronic pancreatitis (CP) is caused by multiple factors.
 Those factors vary from patient to patient and in how they interact with each other.

 As a scientist, I’m worried by the continued misunderstanding of the etiology of chronic pancreatitis.
 As a clinician, I’m troubled by the often-tragic effects this has on CP sufferers.